qppd/Braille-Writing-Tutor/README.md

 - Audio initialization fails (pygame error):
   - Ensure `alsa-utils` is installed and an output device is selected; run `alsamixer` to unmute and raise volumes.
-  - On HDMI, confirm the display supports audio; switch output in `sudo raspi-config` > System Options > Audio.
   - If still failing, the app will continue with console fallbacks; TTS won't be audible.

 - Permission errors for GPIO: